-The following guidance is intended to clarify the erosion and sediment control requirements of the NPDES/SDS General Construction Stormwater Permit for construction sites in former crop production areas or on sites that incorporate crop production on portions of the site after construction activity has temporarily or permanently ceased.
-The guidance also is intended to clarify the use of the federal exclusion for agricultural soil disturbing activities in these situations.
+This guidance is intended to clarify the erosion and sediment control requirements of the NPDES/SDS Construction Stormwater General Permit for construction sites in former crop production areas or on sites that incorporate crop production on portions of the site after construction activity has temporarily or permanently ceased.
+The guidance also is intended to clarify the use of the federal exclusion for agricultural soil-disturbing activities in these situations.

 Under federal and state law, construction activity that disturbs one or more acres of land, or less than one acre of land that is part of a larger plan of development greater than one acre, must obtain a Minnesota National Pollutant Discharge Elimination System/State Disposal System (NPDES/SDS) Construction Stormwater General Permit (permit).
 The permit is required under the federal Clean Water Act that regulates pollutant discharges from activities that are considered point sources.
 Construction sites have been determined to be “point sources” under the Clean Water Act.
 Therefore, qualifying construction sites must obtain the permit and use certain Best Management Practices (BMPs) to minimize pollutants such as sediment and other contaminants from reaching surface waters during construction.

 The permit specifies that both temporary and permanent erosion prevention and sediment control BMPs must be implemented to control stormwater discharges during the construction activity.
 Multiple temporary erosion prevention and sediment controls such as perimeter controls, mulch, erosion control blankets, riprap and inlet protection must be used during construction to keep sediment on site until permanent vegetative cover is established.
 These permit requirements apply to all construction projects.